motheesh/DataScience/WebScrapping/FlipkartWebScrapper/readme.md

-# WebScrapping Sample App: Python
+# FlipKart WebScrapping App: Python

 ## How to start
   python app.py